Pope: Second Vatican Council

+In its Decree on the Catholic Churches of the Eastern Rite, the Council also declared that the Roman Pontiff undertakes the pastoral governance of all the individual or particular churches which are in communion with him, "whether of the East or the West".

-On 11 October 2012, on the occasion of the 50th anniversary of the opening of the Second Vatican Council 60 prominent theologians, (including Hans Küng), put out a Declaration, stating that the intention of Vatican II to balance authority in the Church has not been realized.
+On 11 October 2012, on the occasion of the 50th anniversary of the opening of the Second Vatican Council, 60 prominent theologians, (including Hans Küng), put out a Declaration, stating that the intention of Vatican II to balance authority in the Church has not been realized.
 "Many of the key insights of Vatican II have not at all, or only partially, been implemented...
 A principal source of present-day stagnation lies in misunderstanding and abuse affecting the exercise of authority in our Church."

 Politics and functions of the Holy See

 Residence and jurisdiction

 The pope's official seat is in the Archbasilica of Saint John Lateran, considered the cathedral of the Diocese of Rome.

 The pope's official residence is the Apostolic Palace.
 He also possesses a summer residence at Castel Gandolfo, situated on the site of the ancient city of Alba Longa.

 The names "Holy See" and "Apostolic See" are ecclesiastical terminology for the ordinary jurisdiction of the bishop of Rome, including the Roman Curia.
 The pope's honours, powers, and privileges within the Catholic Church and the international community derive from his Episcopate of Rome in lineal succession from the Saint Peter, one of the twelve apostles.

 Consequently, Rome has traditionally occupied a central position in the Catholic Church, although this is not necessarily so.
 The pope derives his pontificate from being the bishop of Rome but is not required to live there.
 According to the Latin formula ubi Papa, ibi Curia, wherever the pope resides is the central government of the Church.
 Between 1309 and 1378, the popes lived in Avignon, France, a period often called the "Babylonian captivity" in allusion to the Biblical narrative of Jews of the ancient Kingdom of Judah living as captives in Babylonia.